 Fleming decided to take an entirely different approach with his next book, which would become The Spy Who Loved Me.
-Instead of writing it as a 3rd person omniscient narration has he had done with the previous novels, he decided to write in the 1st person from the perspective of a woman, Vivienne Michel, a French Canadian who had spent her late teenage years in England and who’s tale was to focus on the various disappointments in her love life before the fateful night when James Bond saved her life.
-Bond in fact doesn’t appear until after nearly two thirds of the story had been completed.
+Instead of writing it as a 3rd person omniscient narration has he had done with the previous novels, he decided to write in the 1st person from the perspective of a woman, Vivienne Michel, a French Canadian who had spent her late teenage years in England and whose tale was to focus on the various disappointments in her love life before the fateful night when James Bond saved her life.
+Bond in fact doesn’t appear until the novel has nearly ended.
 Instead, the reader is treated to the story of the life of this woman and how she came to be in the predicament that would require someone like James Bond to save her.

 It must have been a considerable risk to Fleming to approach his book this way, and while contemporary reviews had almost universally panned The Spy Who Loved Me as a trashy attempt at a romance novel, I actually found it very enjoyable and I think the novel’s status as the literary black sheep in the Bond cannon deserves to be re-evaluated.
 After the novel had been poorly received, Fleming explained to his publisher that, “I had become increasingly surprised to find my thrillers, which were designed for an adult audience, being read in schools, and that young people were making a hero out of James Bond … So it crossed my mind to write a cautionary tale about Bond, to put the record straight in the minds particularly of younger readers … the experiment has obviously gone very much awry.”

-The novel does indeed attempt to serve as a cautionary tale at the end of the story, but I also believe that Fleming had an even more personal aim in mind when writing this book.
+The novel does indeed come across as a cautionary tale by the end of the story, but I also believe that Fleming had an even more personal aim in mind when writing this book.
 The novel opens up in a captivating way:

 “I was running away.
 I was running away from England, from my childhood, from the winter, from a sequence of untidy, unattractive love-affairs, from the few sticks of furniture and jumble of overworn clothes that my London life had collected around me; and I was running away from drabness, fustiness, snobbery, the claustrophobia of close horizons and from my inability, although I am quite an attractive rat, to make headway in the rat-race.
 In fact, I was running away from almost everything except the law.”1.

 The setting of the cinema for Vivienne’s first sexual encounter was precisely how Ian Fleming lost his virginity according to Andrew Lycett’s biography.
-Derek cruelly sends Vivienne a letter letting her know that he had been engaged to another woman the whole time and that his mother would disapprove of her status as a non-English woman necessitating the need to end their affair.
+Derek cruelly sends Vivienne a letter letting her know that he was actively engaged to another woman over the entire course of their relationship and that his mother would disapprove of her status as a non-English woman necessitating the need to end their affair.
 Despite having her heart broken, Vivienne pulls herself together to become a journalist establishing a career similar to Fleming’s own journalism career at Reuters prior to his Intelligence service during the war.
 It is there that she meets a German man who offers her employment in his foreign news agency.
 Their professional relationship soon becomes physical, but as soon as Vivienne becomes pregnant, the German pays for her to travel to Switzerland to have an abortion and to terminate their relationship, which leaves her with the desire to “run away” as she had previously described.

 After briefly reuniting with her Aunt in Quebec, Vivienne decides to drive on her Vespa scooter from New York to Florida to begin her life again, but decides to stop at a motel where these cagey managers offer her employment.
-The husband and wife who manage the place end up treating her cruelly, but as she felt she wanted to make some money for her travels she endured the husband’s advances.
-When a knock on the door comes during a storm, Vivienne unwittingly lets in the two gangsters sent by the owner to apparently burn down the place for insurance money while intending to leave Vivienne’s corpse as evidence of her starting the fire to deflect any insulations of arson.
-They keep their plans a secret from Vivienne while subjecting her to beatings after her attempts at escape.
+The husband and wife who manage the place end up treating her cruelly, but since she wanted to make some money for her travels, she endured the husband’s advances.
+When a knock on the door comes during a storm, Vivienne unwittingly lets in the two gangsters sent by the owner to apparently burn down the place as part of an insurance fraud scam.
+They had intended to leave Vivienne’s corpse as evidence to imply that she started the fire to deflect any insinuations of arson.
+Their plans are kept secret from Vivienne while they subject her to beatings after her attempts at escape.
 Just when the hoodlums are about to rape Vivienne, James Bond shows up by coincidence after having a flat tire along the road by the motel.

 Needless to say, Bond rescues her from the two gangsters after foiling their plan.
 The most controversial aspect of the book, however, involves Vivienne sleeping with Bond after being rescued.
 It may be a fair criticism to say that while Vivienne begins the narrative as a heroine of sorts, she ends up in the role of a typical damsel in distress, which may be where Fleming’s book falls a bit short.
 She does attempt to help Bond at several points, but Bond basically does most of the work dispatching the two criminals.
 Vivienne doesn’t linger too much on the graphic details of her sex with Bond, but I suppose there is enough there to make some readers feel as if the story ventures too far into the realm of erotica when most readers are accustomed to the Bond stories being thrillers.
 I think that her sleeping with Bond certainly fits within the context of Fleming’s story.
 After her two previous hallow sexual encounters, the point of her describing the act of making love to Bond was to contrast that experience with her previous ones.
 Even though she knew Bond wouldn’t commit to her beyond that single night, her experience with Bond was the first she had with a man who had been kind to her, a man who literally risked his own life to save hers.
 It might come off as a trite notion to get across in a novel and perhaps if Ian Fleming had been more creatively inspired, he could have done something even more original with the climax of this story, but as a reader I think it was bold to approach Bond in this way.